 Every ride on a METRO bus takes cars off the road and significantly reduces greenhouse gas emissions.
 Moreover, METRO is converting its entire bus fleet to zero-emissions buses (ZEBs).
-By the end of 2023, METRO will have 9 ZEBs deployed in the county with more coming every year.
-Starting in 2022, METRO has pledged that all new bus purchases will be ZEBs.
+By the end of 2023, METRO will have nine ZEBs deployed in the county with more coming every year.
+To date, seven of the wrapped One Ride at a Time buses are ZEBs.